Allocate and monitor work activities

 13. identify when individuals need additional support or resources to achieve work outcomes

-15. acknowledge the successful completion of significant pieces of work, or work activities, by members of the workforce
+15. acknowledge the successful completion of pieces of work, or work activities, by members of the workforce

 16. update work progress records to reflect changes and keep information up to date in accordance with legal requirements and organisational procedures